Robin Frijns: GP2 Series

 After an impressive test with Mercedes' DTM team, Frijns was not offered a drive with the manufacturer.
 Frijns instead opted to try for a GP2 seat, and tested with veteran team Trident Racing and new team Russian Time.
 Frijns showed impressive pace and Trident's team principal Maurizio Salvadori praised him and stated his intentions to have Frijns race for the team.
 However a lack of funding put him on the sidelines for the start of 2013 in Malaysia.

 Before the second race in Bahrain, Frijns announced that he would race with new-for-2013 team Hilmer for the second event of the season, replacing Conor Daly and partnering Pål Varhaug.
 Frijns qualified in a very respectable 10th position ahead of pre-season favourite James Calado, but struggled to adapt to the new Pirelli tyres in the races, before a collision in the first race with Stéphane Richelmi whilst in a points-scoring position compromised his weekend.
 Team principal Franz Hilmer however was impressed with Frijns and hoped he could compete full-time with the team in 2013.

 In only his second weekend, Frijns took a win and a second place at Circuit de Catalunya supporting the 2013 Spanish Grand Prix.

 Formula One

 On 18 October 2012, Sauber announced that Frijns would be driving their car during the third round of Young Drivers Test in Abu Dhabi alongside the team's testing and reserve driver Esteban Gutiérrez.
 As the highest-placed Formula Renault driver not attached to any established Formula One team, Frijns was also added to Red Bull Racing's line-up for the test.

 Reflecting on Frijns' 2012 season, ESPN commentator Ben Evans opined that "anything less than a Formula One race seat next year would be a travesty".

 On 23 November 2012, it was announced that Robin Frijns would become part of Sauber, and would serve as test and reserve driver in 2013.

-On 21 January 2014, Frijns confirmed that he will be a reserve driver for Caterham in the 2014 season.
+On 21 January 2014, Frijns confirmed that he would be a reserve driver for Caterham in the 2014 season.

-Sports car racing

-In 2015, Frijns joined Belgium Belgian Audi Club Team WRT to drive an Audi R8 at the Blancpain GT Series, partnering with Laurens Vanthoor and Jean-Karl Vernay.